raganwald/javascript-allonge-six/manuscript/markdown/Recursion/buildingblocks.md

 "Recursion" sometimes seems like an elaborate party trick.
 There's even a joke about this:

-> When promising studensta retrying to choose between pure mathematics and applied engineering, they are given a two-part aptitude test.
-In teh first part, they are led to a laboratory bench and told to follow the instructions primted on the card.
+> When promising students are trying to choose between pure mathematics and applied engineering, they are given a two-part aptitude test.
+In the first part, they are led to a laboratory bench and told to follow the instructions printed on the card.
 They find a bunsen burner, a sparker, a tap, an empty beaker, a stand, and a card with the instructions "boil water."

-> Of course, all teh students knwo what to do: They fill the beaker with water, place the stand on teh burner and the beaker on teh stand, then they turn the burner on and use the sparker to ignite the flame.
+> Of course, all the students know what to do: They fill the beaker with water, place the stand on the burner and the beaker on the stand, then they turn the burner on and use the sparker to ignite the flame.
 After a bit the water boils, and they turn off the burner and are lead to a second bench.

 > Once again, there is a card that reads, "boil water."
 But this time, the beaker is on the stand over the burner, as left behind by the previous student.
 The engineers light the burner immediately.
 Whereas the mathematicians take the beaker off the stand and empty it, thus reducing the situation to a problem they have already solved.

 There is more to recursive solutions that simply functions that invoke themselves.
 Recursive algorithms follow the "divide and conquer" strategy for solving a problem:

 0. Divide the problem into smaller problems
-0. If a smaller problem is solveable, solve the small problem
+0. If a smaller problem is solvable, solve the small problem
 0. If a smaller problem is not solvable, divide and conquer that problem
 0. When all small problems have been solved, compose the solutions into one big solution

 The big elements of divide and conquer are a method for decomposing a problem into smaller problems, a test for the smallest possible problem, and a means of putting the pieces back together.
-Our solutions are a little simpler in that we don't really break a problem down into multiple pieces, we break a piece off the problem that may or may not be solvable, and solve that before sticking it onto a solution for the est of the problem.
+Our solutions are a little simpler in that we don't really break a problem down into multiple pieces, we break a piece off the problem that may or may not be solvable, and solve that before sticking it onto a solution for the rest of the problem.

 This simpler form of "divide and conquer" is called *linear recursion*.
 It's very useful and simple to understand.
 Let's take another example.
 Sometimes we want to *flatten* an array, that is, an array of arrays needs to be turned into one array of elements that aren't arrays.[^unfold]